MIDASverse/MIDASpy/README.md

 Current features:

-  -Support for categorical and continuous data types
+  -Support for mixed categorical and continuous data types

   -An "additional data" pipeline, allowing data which may be relevant to the imputation to be included, without being included in error       generating statistics

-  -Simplified calibration for model complexity through the "overimputation" function
+  -Simplified calibration for model complexity through the "overimputation" function, including visualisation of reconstructed features

+  -Basic large dataset functionality

 Planned features:

   -Time dependence handling through recurrent cells

-  -API for SQL/Hadoop queries for big data pipelines
+  -Improving the pipeline methods for very large datasets

   -Tensorboard integration